Or, When and Why to Break the Rule of Threes

 A series of studies—summarized here—with academic partners revealed that the key customer retention and expansion scenarios you need to succeed in have a dramatically different buyer psychology than that of new customer acquisition.
 They therefore demand different—and in some cases, opposite—messaging and skills approaches.
 Where you need to disrupt the causes of status quo bias as the outsider, you need to reinforce them when you’re on the inside.

 Cumulatively, the research reveals that the customer conversation isn’t a one-size-fits-all proposition.
 Different moments require different messaging, and trying to apply the same messaging framework across every decision in the customer conversation will likely set you back.
-What became clear from the research is that mastery of all the buying situations of the customer lifecycle requires a fourth value conversation that addresses customer retention and expansion and helps marketing, sales, and customer success teams apply a dedicated strategy and structure to these critical buying situations.
+What became clear from the research is that mastery of all the buying situations of the customer lifecycle requires a fourth value conversation that addresses customer retention and expansion and helps marketing, sales, and customer success teams apply a dedicated sales strategy and structure to these critical buying situations.

 Enter “Expand Value™,” for when you need to renew and expand existing customer revenue.